 We remember the (formerly) new F-Gas regulation 517/2014 that came into effect on April 16th 2014.
 Those regulations represented a huge change for the HVAC industry.
 The regulations were necessarily tough in order to protect the environment and came with an equally tough deadline to match.

-Compliance had its challenges, but for service companies specialising in air conditioning, the new regulation was also an opportunity to provide your prospects with vital information to ease their concerns over F-Gas 517/2014.
+Compliance had its challenges, but for service companies specialising in air conditioning, the new regulation was also an opportunity to provide their prospects with vital information to ease their concerns over F-Gas 517/2014.

 Customers needed to get their appliances checked.
-You needed to make sure you understood F-Gas and how to treat waste gasses.
+Service providers needed to make sure they understood F-Gas and how to treat waste gasses.
 It was a great opportunity to create educational content about the regulations for everyone.
-The number of customers you could gain by positioning your company as responsible and environmentally friendly should not be underestimated.
+The number of customers that could gained by positioning HVAC companies as responsible and environmentally friendly should not be underestimated.